Goodnight Sweetheart (TV series): Episodes

 A total of 59 episodes were made, including a Christmas special in 1995 and a special in 2016.
 Marks and Gran, the creators, wrote the first series; many later episodes were written by other writers.
-As in Marks and Gran's sitcom Get Back, most episodes of Goodnight Sweetheart — and the programme — were named after popular song titles, others being derived from film titles.
+As in Marks and Gran's sitcom Get Back, most episodes of Goodnight Sweetheart – and the programme – were named after popular song titles, others being derived from film titles.
 The show is named after the song "Goodnight, Sweetheart", a popular song of the 1930s and 1940s, popularised by Al Bowlly in 1931; it was later sung by Nick Curtis as the series signature tune.
 During one episode Gary and Phoebe refer to Bowlly's death during the Second World War.
 Because of a script-editing error, two episodes (series one, episode six and series four, episode two) were both titled "In the Mood".
 There is no special connection between these two episodes.

 Cast

 DVD releases

-All six series and the 1995 Christmas Special have been released on DVD in the UK (Region 2) with edits made to certain episodes, the Christmas special was released on the third series DVD.
+All six series and the 1995 Christmas Special have been released on DVD in the UK (Region 2), with music edits made to certain episodes.
+The Christmas special was released on the DVD of the third series.
 The first five series have been released in Australia (Region 4).